olegkleiman/Theta/functions/README.md

-# Firebase functions to wrap common CRUD operations
+# Firebase functions to simplify common CRUD operations

 ## Deploy these functions to Firebase:
 (from this directory) <code>$ yarn deploy</code>